 10. Jameis vs. Muschamp’s Defense in 2014

-This was Florida’s shot at ruining No. 3 Florida State’s chances at a College Football Playoff berth and a second consecutive national championship.
+This was the Florida Gators’ shot at ruining No. 3 Florida State’s chances at a College Football Playoff berth and a second consecutive national championship.
 Jameis Winston played the worst game of his career as possibly Will Muschamp’s best UF defense picked off the former No. 1 pick a career-high four times in the head coach’s final game as a Gator.
 Florida’s defensive attack couldn’t overcome the woes of Treon Harris, who couldn’t lead a receiver to save his life.

 Dalvin Cook gashed the Gators on the ground in true Dalvin Cook fashion, and Florida missed two second-half field goals that would’ve each gave them the lead.
 UF’s Gerald Willis also took a swing at Winston on the sidelines, and this game was awesome for many reasons.